 Sgt.
 J.C.
 Cooper, Property & Evidence

-If you are picking up the property for someone else, you will need a Power of Attorney (POA) or a Notarized Statement from the person who owns the property authorizing you to claim your item(s) on your behalf.
-The document must indicate the name of the person picking up the property as well as an inventory of items they are authorized to claim.
-The person picking up your property must make an appointment with the Evidence custodian, and bring a valid government issued photo ID along with the POA or Notarized Statement.
+If you are picking up the property for someone else, you will need a Power of Attorney (POA) or a Notarized Statement from the person who owns the property authorizing you to pick up the item(s) on your behalf.
+The document must indicate the name of the person picking up the property as well as a description of items they are authorized to claim.
+The person picking up your property must bring a valid government issued photo ID along with the POA or Notarized Statement.

-Any item turned into Evidence as found property is held for at least 90 days to attempt to identify an owner.
-If the item has not been claimed, it may be eligible for release to the finder under certain circumstances.
-Please contact our office just prior to the end of the 90 days.
+Item(s) turned into Evidence as ‘found property’ are held for at least 90 days while an attempt is made to identify an owner.
+Unclaimed Item(s) may be eligible for release to the finder under certain circumstances (Excluding: FIREARMS, items containing bodily fluids, potential biohazards rendering them unsafe to maintain or release, illegal weapons or illicit drugs and drug paraphernalia).
+Please contact our office just before the end of the 90 days.

-Firearms cannot be released until a background check through CBI has been completed.
-CBI requires possession of a valid Colorado ID or driver's license.
-If your background check is approved, you will be notified and then may schedule an appointment to pick up your firearm(s).
-The background check typically takes 3-5 business days.
+Firearms cannot be released to their owner until a background check has been completed through the Colorado Bureau of Investigations.
+CBI requires possession of a valid Colorado ID or Driver's License.
+If your background check is approved, you will be notified and then you may schedule an appointment to pick up your firearm(s).
+The background check typically takes 3-7 business days.

 If you are denied possession of a firearm by CBI, you may appeal the denial with CBI.

-A background check will be processed for anyone claiming a firearm to ensure they are eligible to possess.
-If you are attempting to authorize another individual to claim your firearm, they will need to present verifiable ID, as well as a valid Power of Attorney or Notarized Statement.
+A background check will be processed for anyone claiming a firearm to ensure they are eligible to possess a firearm.
+If you are attempting to authorize an immediate family member to claim your firearm, they will need to present verifiable ID, a valid Power of Attorney or Notarized Statement AND successfully pass a background check.

-If you were booked into the Fremont County Sheriff’s Office, your property will be released by the detention officer at the time you are released, please contact, Lt.
-Perez at 719-276-5517 for further information.
+If you have been booked into the Fremont County Sheriff’s Office, your property will be released by the Detention Officer at the time you are released.
+Please contact Lt.
+Osborne at 719-276-5512 for further information.

-If your vehicle has been impounded and stored within our secured facility.
-You may contact Deputy Sanger at 719-276-5555 x 3817.
-Please leave your name, phone number, FCSO case number, and Vehicle description.
+If your vehicle has been impounded and stored within our secured facility, you may contact Deputy Sanders at 719-276-5555 x 3815.
+Please leave your name, phone number, FCSO Case Number, and Vehicle description.

 Abandoned motor vehicles impounded by the office may be sold at public or private sale following notice pursuant to CRS § 42-4-1805.

-*You must bring a valid state-issued Driver License and all other information listed for requirements vehicle pick up.
+*You must bring a valid state-issued Drivers License, and all other information listed for vehicle pick-up.